Day 1 Ho Chi Minh City

 Arrive in Hanoi early in the morning and transfer to your hotel.
-Vietnam’s capital is famous for its beautiful lakes, shaded boulevards, public parks and Frenchy Old Quarter.
-As an emerging city in Southeast Asian, Hanoi has an attractive contrast of modern office buildings, old Buddhist temples and a labyrinth of ancient streets.
-Later in the day you'll take a walking tour through the city.
-You’ll see Ho Chi Minh’s former stilt house and other icons such as the Temple of Literature.
-In your free time, perhaps stop by the ’36 Streets’ of the historic Old Quarter, head to the beautiful Hoan Kiem Lake, or visit the Vietnam Fine Arts Museum.
-This Museum plays a crucial role in maintaining and promoting the cultural heritage of Vietnam’s ethnic communities.
+Vietnam’s capital is famous for its beautiful lakes, shaded boulevards, public parks and beautiful Old Quarter.
+As an emerging city in South East Asia, Hanoi has an attractive contrast of modern office buildings, old Buddhist temples and a labyrinth of ancient streets.
+Later in the day, take a walking tour through the city where you’ll see Ho Chi Minh’s former stilt house and other icons such as the Temple of Literature.
+In your free time, perhaps stop by the ’36 Streets’ of the historic Old Quarter, head to the beautiful Hoan Kiem Lake, or visit the Fine Arts Museum.
+This museum plays a crucial role in maintaining and promoting the cultural heritage of Vietnam’s ethnic communities.

 Day 8 Halong Bay

 Travel by private minibus to the spectacular World Heritage site of Halong Bay (approximately 4 hours).
-This is one of Vietnam’s most beautiful places, a secluded bay of emerald waters flecked with sandstone islands and caves.
-Here you’ll go on a cruise to explore the rock formations and caves and in the warmer months perhaps go for a swim from Ti Top Island Beach or perhaps go kayaking.
+This is one of Vietnam’s most beautiful places, a secluded bay of emerald waters flecked with limestone islands and caves.
+Here you’ll go on a cruise to explore these caves and surrounding rock formations, and in the warmer months perhaps go kayaking or opt for a swim from Ti Top Island.
 Access to Surprise Cave is via staircases.
 Once inside the cave the pathways are a little uneven and slippery.
 On board your ship, there’ll be a dining room and bar on board where you’ll enjoy your meals, including fresh seafood for lunch and dinner.
 Spend the night on board the boat beneath a sky alive with starlight.
-The boat has twin-share cabins with air-conditioning and private facilities.

 Day 9 Hanoi